owaismohsin001/Ameer-Virtual-Processor/README.md

 11 - IFEQUAL | Add either True or False on the stack depending on if first and second values on the stack are equal and pops conditions.

-12 - modulus
+12 - modulus | Modulus of first two values from stack and append the result onto it.

-13 - INCrement
+13 - INCrement | Increment the last number from the stack.

-14 - DECrement
+14 - DECrement | Decrement the last number from the stack.

-15 - Exponent
+15 - Exponent | Exponent of first two values from stack and append the result onto it.

-16 - Store
+16 - Store | Store the first element from the stack in a heap of numbered name, numbered according to the given in the instruction.

-17 - Retrive
+17 - Retrive | Retrive and append from the storage onto the stack.

-18 - DELete
+18 - DELete | Delete an item from storage.

 19 - IFGREAT | Adds either True or False on the stack depending on if first is greater than the and second value on the stack and pops conditions.